Playing with the most acclaimed Orchestra in Asia is an incredible opportunity for your child to showcase their talent and gain invaluable experience.

 The dress rehearsals and performance will take place at the Hong Kong Cultural Centre Concert Hall.

-The pre-concert rehearsal will be on Friday, 10 January.
+The pre-concert rehearsal will be on Friday, 6 February (Time TBC)

-It is essential that all members of the orchestra attend these rehearsals to familiarize themselves with the venue and the performance requirements.
+It is essential that all members of the orchestra attend these rehearsals to familiarise themselves with the venue and the performance requirements.

-Dress Rehearsal 10am to 1pm prior to the performance.
+Dress Rehearsal 10am to 1pm prior to the performance (8 February).

 Orchestra places are by invitation and limited for this experience.